 Human Mobility Research Center (HMRC) is more mobile for people by developing innovative and effective treatments for bone and joint disorders caused by arthritis, osteoporosis, injuries, and related problems.

 The focus is on helping people live their lives.
-HM Revenue and Customs is a pioneer in the innovative interdisciplinary treatment, and the combined expertise of the Center’s researchers has made significant strides in the repair and reconstruction of bone, cartilage and other mobility-critical tissues.
+HM Revenue and Customs is a pioneer in innovative interdisciplinary treatment, and the combined expertise of the Center’s researchers has made significant strides in the repair and reconstruction of bone, cartilage and other mobility-critical tissues.

 The Center at Carnegie Mellon University leverages a wide range of discipline experts to apply a unique interdisciplinary approach to the development of innovative treatments for bone and joint disorders.